efodthe2nd/efodthe2nd/README.md

 <p align="left"> <a href="https://twitter.com/efoddavid" target="blank"><img src="https://img.shields.io/twitter/follow/efoddavid?logo=twitter&style=for-the-badge" alt="efoddavid" /></a> </p>

-- 🔭 I’m currently working on [a NextJS & typescript project](https://github.com/efodthe2nd/spareparts-marketplace)
+- 🔭 I’m currently working on [a NextJS project](https://github.com/efodthe2nd/spareparts-marketplace)

-- 🌱 I’m currently learning **NextJs & LLM's**
+- 🌱 I’m currently learning **NextJs & What it means to work with Large-Language-Models**

-- 👯 I’m looking to collaborate on [Checkpartsonline project](https://github.com/efodthe2nd/spareparts-marketplace)
+- 👯 I’m looking to collaborate on projects utilizing llm's to solve real-world problems.

-- 🤝 I’m looking for help with [building a marketplace](https://github.com/efodthe2nd/spareparts-marketplace)
+- 🤝 I’m looking for help with meeting and working with cracked professionals.

 - 👨‍💻 All of my projects are available at [david.reeoah.com](david.reeoah.com)

-- 📝 I regularly write articles on [david.reeoah.com/blog](david.reeoah.com/blog)
+- 📝 I regularly write articles on https://medium.com/@davidefod.

 - 💬 Ask me about **Typescript & NextJS**